 Truly, these days are so sweet and peaceful and beautiful.
 My most beloved daughter Jenny and dearest grandson Charlie are here with me as long as needed.
 Because of Covid, Jenny’s work is completely remote so I have the two best possible caretakers I could dream of.

 PLEASE DO NOT write me at any of my usual emails.
-Instead use this one which my friend Val Curtis created: email@example.com.
+Instead use this one which my dear friend Val Curtis created.
+She will be managing my Ravelry offerings and helping Jenny long-term with my business things.
+Please use this email: firstname.lastname@example.org.
 This way I can turn to that collection and read them and feel the love and still manage to tend to essentials in my own normal inbox.
 It is very unlikely that I will respond to any emails as I have to conserve my energy.
 But know that I love to read them.
 And someday Jenny and Charlie will have them to turn to, and their hearts will fill again and again.

 My gratitude to all of you for supporting me over the 20 years of my knitting and teaching career is inexpressible.
 You have allowed me to actualize my dreams again and again, and have let me coax you playfully into discovering your own best and truest self again and again.
 I’ll probably continue doing that from “the other side.”
 So thank you dearest friends, thank you.
 I love each and every one of you tender beautiful beings, whether we have actually met or not.
 It’s easy.

-If you would like to share your creations that were inspired by Cat’s patterns, please use the hashtag #4catbordhi
+If you would like to share your creations that were inspired by Cat’s patterns, please use the hashtag #catbordhi

 If you would like to make a donation on her behalf, please donate to the San Juan Island Family Resource Center.